 Tactics, strategies, and skill levels all change depending on what division you are in.
 You might have been able to get away playing a particular champion in lower divisions, but as you move up, the meta quickly changes.

-League of Legends is a huge game with millions of monthly players.
-In fact, based on recent statistics, LoL has just celebrated reaching 100 million active monthly players, up from 67 million active monthly players in 2014.
-This impressive milestone tells you one thing: ranked play is now more popular than ever before.
+League of Legends is a huge game with millions of monthly players and ranked play is now more popular than it has ever been before.

 To dig deeper into the question of how many people play ranked, we’ll have to look at each individual division and look at what percentage of players they make up.
 We’ll also look at how hard it is to get into each division and what the realistic chances of you ever getting in are.